Determining Feynman integrals with only input from linear algebra

 Here comes the key observation: the $(L-1)$-loop massless p-integral $\widehat{I}_{\vec{\nu}^{'}}(-1)$ can be computed via AMF discussed in the last section, which requires single-mass vacuum FIs no more than $(L-1)$ loops as additional input besides IBP reductions.
 Therefore, we find that, with linear algebra provided by IBP reductions, single-mass vacuum FIs with $L$ loops are determined by that with less than $L$ loops.
-This works iteratively until we arrive at the boundary $L=1$.
-Vacuum FIs at the boundary are also determined by the relation~\eqref{eq:drop} by noticing that the value of $0$-loop p-integral is simply $1$.
+This works iteratively until the boundary at $L=1$.
+Vacuum FIs with $L=1$ are completely determined by the relation~\eqref{eq:drop} by noticing that the value of $0$-loop p-integral is simply $1$.

-We therefore arrive at a surprising conclusion that all single-mass vacuum FIs, and thus all FIs, are completely determined by linear algebra between different FIs.
+We eventually arrive at a surprising conclusion that all single-mass vacuum FIs, and therefore all FIs, can be completely determined once linear algebraic relations between different FIs are provided.
+This conclusion is valid for any number of loops $L$ and arbitrary dimensionality $D$.

-\sect{Examples} To better understand the surprising observation, let us compute some FIs using the above strategy.
+\sect{Examples} To better understand the above observation, let us compute some FIs.

 One of the simplest examples is the 2-loop single-mass vacuum integral shown in Fig.~\ref{fig:bubbles} (b), defined by

 where Feynman prescription $\mi 0^+$ for each denominator is suppressed.
 The relation \eqref{eq:drop} gives